sonja-brehm/non-overlapping-crops/README.md

 A simple code to crop all images in a directory into multiple patches.

--> Cuts the images into non-overlapping patches with a minimum width of 1024, as illustrated in this example:
+-> Cuts the images into non-overlapping square patches with a minimum width of 1024, as illustrated in this example:

 <img src="img_example.png" width="700"/>